PHASE 2 OF 7

 LLM answering phone callsDefenseAI 911 Dispatcher — DispatchAI

-Seems simple right?
+Seems simple?
 That's the point.
-The best hackathon ideas aren't complex — they're clear combinations that nobody else thought to make.
+The best hackathon ideas aren't complex.
+They're clear combinations nobody else thought to make.

-Now watch what happens when you swap out a single component.
-The same base combination spawns entirely different ideas:
+Swap out a single component and the same base combination spawns entirely different ideas:

 SWAP: INDUSTRY